MichalMrena/DecisionDiagrams/README.md

 ```

 ### Memory management
 Teddy uses pool of pre-allocated nodes.
-Size of the pool is provided by the user in the managers constructor.
+Size of the pool is provided by the user in the manager's constructor.
 If there are no nodes left in the pool, garbage collection s performed to recycle unused nodes.
 If the number of nodes collected during garbage collection is small then additional pool of nodes is allocated.
 Size of the additional pool and the threshold for its allocation can be configured.
-See the [documentation](doc/teddy.md) for details.
+See the [TODO](doc/teddy.md) for details.

 ### Assertions
 By default, the library contains runtime assertions that perform various checks such as bounds checking for indices of variables and similar.
 In case you want to ignore these assertions e.g. in some performance demanding use case, you need to put `#define NDEBUG` before you include the teddy header.
-***This feature will change in the future so that it does not rely on the macro.***
+***This feature will change in the future so that it does not rely on a macro.***

 ### Variable ordering
-Order of variables can be specified in the constructor of the manager.
+Order of variables can be specified in a constructor of a manager.
 After that, the order stays the same since the automatic variable reordering is turned off by default.
 TODO

 ### Big integers
 ***Comming soon.***